You are not alone. If you or someone

 - In-office wellness sessions.
 Sessions for an professionals working within a single organization that can include education about vicarious trauma, exploration of self-care practices and discussion of the culture or practices of the organization that can facilitate vicarious trauma among employees.

-Through our evaluation efforts, we’ve found that 95% of participants said that their Heal the Healers program increased their awareness of trauma exposure response and that since participating, they are committed to integrating various self-care practices learned at a program into their daily lives.
+Through our evaluation efforts, we’ve found that 95 percent of participants said that their Heal the Healers program increased their awareness of trauma exposure response and that since participating, they are committed to integrating various self-care practices learned at a program into their daily lives.

 “I am starting to see just a glimmer of gratitude and joy that I started with all those years ago.
 A glimmer I know can grow.
 Thank you from the bottom of my heart.”